In this article you will find:

 Can dogs eat blackberries?

-Blackberries are safe for dogs to eat.
+Blackberries are safe for dogs to eat including raspberries, strawberries, blueberries and cranberries.
 They are low in calories and sugar, so you don't have to feel bad about tossing a few of these juicy berries to your pup every once in a while.
-You can feed your dog strawberries, blueberries and raspberries as well.

 How many blackberries can I give my dog?